SignPath/website/docs/documentation/crypto-providers/cryptoki.md

 #### Windows

-The Cryptoki/PKCS #11 library file is installed to `%ProgramFiles%\SignPath\CryptoProviders\SignPath.Cryptoki.dll` by the [MSI installer](/documentation/crypto-providers/windows#installation).
+The Cryptoki library is installed to `%ProgramFiles%\SignPath\CryptoProviders\SignPath.Cryptoki.dll` by the [MSI installer](/documentation/crypto-providers/windows#installation).

-Alternatively, you can copy-deploy the DLL file from `Windows\SignPath.Cryptoki.dll` inside the Crypto Providers ZIP archive to your target system.
+Alternatively, you can copy-deploy `Windows\SignPath.Cryptoki.dll` from the Crypto Providers ZIP archive to your target system.

 ### Linux

-Copy-deploy the Cryptoki/PKCS #11 library from `Linux/libSignPath.Cryptoki/$OpenSslVersion/libSignPath.Cryptoki.so` inside the Crypto Providers ZIP archive to your target system.
+Copy-deploy the Cryptoki library `Linux/libSignPath.Cryptoki/$OpenSslVersion/libSignPath.Cryptoki.so` from the Crypto Providers ZIP archive to your target system.

 Check the output of `openssl version` on your target system to select the correct OpenSSL version.

 ### Parameters {#cryptoki-parameters}